aio-libs/aiohttp/docs/abc.rst

 .. class:: AbstractResolver

-   An abstract class, base for all resolver implementations
+   An abstract class, base for all resolver implementations.

    Method ``resolve`` should be overridden.